-When zooming into our bodies to an nth magnification, the movement of a highly specific amount of chemicals can control our entire body, which insinuates that biology is to some extent definite.
-However, how these exact reactions can create a fluid human being, is a complex and under discovered field in medicine, that I wish to further pursue through study and research.
+When zooming into our bodies to an nth magnification, the movement of a highly specific amount of chemicals can control our entire body, insinuating that biology is to some extent definite.
+However, how these exact reactions can create a fluid human being, is a complex and underdeveloped field in medicine which I wish to further pursue through study and research.

-As I delved into the world of biomedicine, I began to develop a fascination towards neuroscience and how much it governed our lives.
-Eager to understand further the neural processes that underpin human behaviour, it led me to taking the HarvardX Fundamentals of Neuroscience online course where I was enriched with the basics of neuroscience, from the resting potentials all the way to the different systems and neurological pathways.
-What became like my nicotine was when I came across cognitive neuroscience, more specifically the connection between neurological impulses, to human thought, memory and decision making.
+Eager to comprehend the neural processes that underpin human behaviour , I began to develop a fascination towards neuroscience and the length to which it governs our lives.
+I was led to the HarvardX Fundamentals of Neuroscience online course where I was enriched with the basics of neuroscience, from the resting potentials all the way to the different systems and neurological pathways.
+What ultimately became my nicotine equivalent was when I came across cognitive neuroscience, more specifically the connection between neurological impulses to human thought, memory and decision making.

 It made me think, are our personalities controlled by the movement of specific ions just as in muscle contraction?
-How could human thought, the most capricious part of a human being, to some extent, be bound by the chemical movement across a membrane?
-After researching for hours on end, I began to familiarise myself with brain mapping and localisation, pondering further the dendritic connections and individual neurone stimulation that has been researched to play a part in memory storage and decision making.
+How could human thought, the most capricious part of a human being, to some extent, be bound by the chemical movements across a membrane?
+After researching for hours on end, I began to familiarise myself with brain mapping and localisation, pondering further the dendritic connections and individual neurone stimulations that has been researched to have played a part in memory storage and decision making.

-These early curiosities have sparked my interest in the vast and complex studies in neuroscience and biomedicine, growing into a passion in developing myself in the field of neurobiology and biomedicine.
+These early curiosities have sparked my interest in the cross-disciplinary nature between neuroscience and biomedicine, the plethoric gold mine of which I nurtured under an international setting at Hong Kong University’s International Symposium on STEM Education as I headed my newly-formed team of diverse high schoolers to receive the Jumpstart Hustler Award with our project.
+Further inspired by stories of how the medical professors collaborated hand-in-hand with economists and engineers, it solidified my desire to study biomedicine in the UK and bring a contribution back to my country.

 Despite the global pandemic dampening my plans for a research internship at Indonesia International Institute for Life-Sciences (i3L), I turned to the Brighton and Sussex Medical School virtual work programme to get a more realistic view about a profession in biomedicine.
-In addition to that, I was also able to attend Hong Kong University’s International Symposium on STEM Education and I was able to lead my team to receive the Jumpstart Hustler Award with our project.
-Inspired by the stories on how the medical professors worked hand in hand with economists and engineers, it solidified my desire to study biomedicine in the UK and bring a contribution back to my country.
 The skills I gained in the symposium and online courses, integrated with the research methods I learned from the book “Bad Science” by Ben Goldacre has contributed greatly to my ongoing research paper on the maximal medicinal and nutritional use of coconuts and various nuts for people in rural regions of Indonesia.

-My interests span outside of biomedicine, however they definitely have a significant role in my personality and skillset.
-I have attended several Model United Nations (MUN) such as Harvard Model Congress Asia and I am the Head of Substance of an online MUN.
-Through participating in these conferences, they have left me with an analytical mindset, teaching me to look at problems in the big picture but never forgetting to be precise.
-Additionally, I am well adept in mathematics and the sciences, proven in my academic record.
-Having participated maths olympiads since the fifth grade and in my high school years, I managed to acquire three medals and two distinctions in several international math olympiads.
+My interests span outside of biomedicine, playing a significant role in the shaping of my personality and skillset.
+I have attended several Model United Nations (MUN) such as Harvard Model Congress Asia and was the Head of Substance of an online MUN.
+Participating in these conferences have definitely enhanced my analytical mindset, teaching me to employ both bird- and worm-eye views with precision, the latter of which resulted from my adeptness in mathematics and the sciences as proven by the three medals and two distinctions in several international math olympiads I have won since fifth grade.